inexorgame/site/content/blog/2020/26-04-second-release-of-vulkan-renderer-tech-demo.md

 The implementation supports arbitrary indentations of octree geometry.
 Hold down left mouse button and move the mouse to rotate the octree.

 https://user-images.githubusercontent.com/7914428/80316970-33957880-8801-11ea-9099-fc49eb94e33e.jpg

 # We need your feedback!
 Please join our discord! https://discord.gg/acUW8k7 and submit your logfiles.

 # Continuous integration
-Thanks to the effort of our contributors, we now have Github Actions and Travis CI!
+Thanks to the effort of our contributors, we now have a working Github Actions and Travis CI!
-This marks an improtant contribution which ensures the overall quality of this project.
+This will ensure the overall quality of this project.

 https://github.com/inexorgame/vulkan-renderer/actions